djaramilloc/djaramilloc.github.io/_pages/publications.md

 ---
 ### Work in Progress

-- The criminogenic effects of releasing offenders.
-Evidence from Ecuador
-- The Effect of Reduced Incarceration Length on Criminal Outcomes
+- The Criminal Spillover Effects of Releasing Offenders. **Job Market Paper** (Draft coming soon!)
 - Religious Violence in Africa (with Siwan Anderson and Sara Benetti)
 - Long-Term Effects of Missionary Activity on Conflict: Evidence from Ghana (with Siwan Anderson)
+- The Role of Neighborhoods and Prisons in Building Criminal Networks
+- The Effect of Reduced Incarceration Length on Criminal Outcomes

 ---
 ### Book Chapters